541 878-4020 MaxFlow air filter sales

 About MaxFlow Foam Chainsaw Filters

-The ideal chainsaw filter:
+The MaxFlow chainsaw filter:

-• Is effective at trapping particulate contaminants
+• MaxFlow has proprietary foam especially effective at trapping particulate contaminants

-• Provides long-term performance between cleaning
+• MaxFlow provides longest-term performance between cleaning

 Copyright © 2026 MaxFlow Filters - All Rights Reserved.